-A fun new tribute to cats, the cat book In Defense of Cats! describes, praises and defends cats in an irresistible way.
+A fun new tribute to cats for kids and "grown up kids," the new cat book In Defense of Cats! describes, praises and defends cats in an irresistible way.
 Written in rhyming couplets of narrative poetry, the book is enjoyable to read (and hear) over and over again.

 Cat lovers of all ages will enjoy the amusing and gallant British cat character named Sir William who boldly and bravely stands up for himself and his compatriots against those who would defame his fellow felines.
 With each vignette that he recounts, Sir William further whisks readers and listeners on an interesting insider’s journey into the minds and lives of cats, and then completes his crusade with a sublime appeal to the heart.

-Fellow cat lovers can follow Janette on Twitter and vice-versa!
+Fellow cat lovers can follow Sir William the Cat on Twitter and vice-versa!

 The New Cat Book Is Now Available at Amazon's Kindle Store!